Requirements for Azure Information Protection

 Users must have client devices (computer or mobile device) that run an operating system that supports Azure Information Protection.

-The following devices support the Azure Information Protection client, which lets users classify and label their documents and emails:
+The following devices support the Azure Information Protection unified labeling client, and the Azure Information Protection client.
+Both clients let users classify and label their documents and emails:

 Windows 10 (x86, x64)

-- No support for handwriting in the Windows 10 RS4 build for Insiders.
+- No support for handwriting in the Windows 10 RS4 build and later.

 Windows 8.1 (x86, x64)